Your First Car – Making Your Decision

 Two or three thousand dollars is not very much money for an automobile.
 It’s certainly not impossible to find a good used car for that price range but it will require a lot of searching and legwork, particularly if you restrict yourself to only certain makes and models.
-Most cars in this range will be junk.
+Many cars in this price range will be junk, but not all.
 Your job is to find the jewel in the pile of junk.
 Don’t become over-anxious.
 Take your time.
 You’ll be glad you did.

 The following article, Cheap Cars, explains where and how to look for inexpensive cars.
 This information should be a great help to you in your search.

 Needless to say, any car you find should be thoroughly test driven and inspected by a qualified mechanic before you buy.
-Do not take the word of the seller regarding a car’s history or condition.
+Do not depend on the word of a seller regarding a car’s history or condition.

 Also think about the additional money you’ll need for insurance, taxes, oil, gas, tires, and repairs.
 Insurance for young drivers can easily be the most expensive part of car ownership.
 Will your funds or income take care of these additional costs?